I'm new... what can I expect?

 Yes!
 There are zero steps to enter our building or worship space.
 Accessible, gender-neutral bathrooms are available, and one is stocked with a diaper station, too.
 We also have an elevator for those needing assistance to the basement.

 What do you believe and practice about communion?

 Park Church practices an open table.
 We recognize that the communion table is not ours, it is God's.
 So any persons who desire to receive God's grace are welcome.
 No matter what.
-Whether you are an 0 or 101, you are welcome to the table.
-Whether you've never been to church, or practically live here - this meal is for you.
-Generally, we share communion on the first Sunday of the month and serve by intinction, which means you'll receive a piece of bread in your hands and dip into grape juice.
+Whether you are 0 or 101, you are welcome at the table.
+Whether you've never been to church or practically live here, this meal is for you.
+Generally, we share communion on the first Sunday of the month and serve by intinction, which means you'll receive a piece of bread in your hands to dip into grape juice.
 Gluten-free options are always available, too.